5.0 ACADEMIC POLICIES AND SERVICES

 The Office of Academic Administration schedules use of instructional space.
 Specific requests are to be made through that office.
 Each department has specific classrooms over which it has priority use but not exclusive use. (see UNCA http://administration.unca.edu/policies/1101 for additional information.)

-UNC Asheville encourages faculty to engage in scholarship which may lead to published articles, monographs, texts, workbooks, etc. To avoid economic conflict of interest when students are required to purchase material published or produced by UNC Asheville faculty, UNC Asheville requires:
+UNC Asheville encourages members of the faculty to engage in scholarship which may lead to published articles, monographs, texts, workbooks, etc. To avoid economic conflict of interest when students are required to purchase material published or produced by UNC Asheville faculty members, UNC Asheville requires:

-- Any material faculty require students to purchase must be sold through the UNC Asheville bookstore.
+- Any material faculty members require students to purchase must be sold through the UNC Asheville bookstore.

-- Any material authored by UNC Asheville faculty, administrators or staff which is sold through the UNC Asheville bookstore is priced such that:
+- Any material authored by UNC Asheville faculty members, administrators or staff which is sold through the UNC Asheville bookstore is priced such that:

 - The bookstore receives all profit from such sales, and;